 For example, let’s say a broker is performing rollovers from 21:57 until 22:05 and the new pending orders arrive at 22:00.
 Now these pending orders will be subject to rollover taxes just because of this difference of few minutes.
 To deal with such a situation, you can set the Client EA to delay orders by 600 seconds which will result in placement of pending orders 10 minutes later at 22:10, after Forex broker rollover is done.
 To learn more about rollovers, check out this informative article Understanding Forex Rollover Credits And Debits.

 Delaying Pending Orders Helps Avoid Trading Context Busy Errors

 If you receive trading signals from multiple Forex signal websites and you run multiple Client EAs, you may get “Trading Context Busy” error from your broker.
 This usually happens if all pending orders get delivered at the same time.
 This may lead to unexpected results by trading actions.
 In this situation, it is advised to delay pending orders by a few minutes on one of the Client EAs.
 This will help in avoiding “Trading Context Busy” errors and all pending orders will be placed sans any issues.

-Also, it is possible that during the delay time period, a pending order gets triggered on master account and become a market order.
+Also, it is possible that during the delay time period, a pending order gets triggered on the master account and becomes a market order.
 In this case, Client EA opens that trade instantaneously as a market order.
 This may result in slightly different entry price because of the spread and slippage, but it is much better than having pending orders missed completely because of the “Trading Context Busy” error.